 - “In patients with knee osteoarthritis arthroscopic knee surgery with meniscectomy is associated with a three fold increase in the risk for future knee replacement surgery.”1

-- Doctors examine the incidence of total knee arthroplasty (total knee replacement) in patients who have undergone knee arthroscopy for partial meniscectomy, chondroplasty, or arthroscopic debridement of the knee.
+- In this study, doctors examined the incidence of total knee replacement in patients who have undergone knee arthroscopy for partial meniscectomy, chondroplasty, or arthroscopic debridement of the knee.

 - Reported rates of total knee replacement:

 - Obesity, depressive disorder, rheumatoid arthritis, diabetes, and being age 70 years and older were associated with increased relative risk of conversion to total knee replacement at 2 years.

 - When obesity was combined individually with the top 5 other risk factors, no combination produced a higher relative risk than that of obesity alone.

 - Patients who were 50 to 54 years of age had the lowest incidence of conversion to total knee replacement.

 - Men had a lower incidence of conversion to total knee replacement (11.3%) than women (15.8%).

 The study’s doctors suggested that this information can help surgeons to counsel patients on the incidence of total knee replacement after knee arthroscopy and identify preoperative risk factors that increase risk.10

 - “In general, patients undergoing arthroscopic meniscus surgery were too optimistic regarding their recovery time and postoperative participation in leisure activities.
 This highlights the need for shared decision making which should include giving the patient information on realistic expectations…”2